Serpentiel/arikawa-boilerplate/SECURITY.md

 ## When to Report a Vulnerability

-- When you think go-cli has a potential security vulnerability
+- When you think arikawa-boilerplate has a potential security vulnerability
-- When you suspect a potential vulnerability but you are unsure that it impacts go-cli
+- When you suspect a potential vulnerability but you are unsure that it impacts arikawa-boilerplate
-- When you know of or suspect a potential vulnerability on another project that is used by go-cli, e.g. dependencies of go-cli
+- When you know of or suspect a potential vulnerability on another project that is used by arikawa-boilerplate, e.g. dependencies of arikawa-boilerplate

 <!-- markdownlint-disable -->
 <p align="right"><a href="#top">(back to top)</a></p>